songrunxian/4.ImportantCode/README.md

 14. practice of format string

-shell2.sh This is the second shell program to record the using time of the bash and write it to the log file

-shell3.sh this is the third shell program to record the longest string in a text
+shell2.sh This is the second shell program to record the using time of the bash and write it to the log file f shell3.sh this is the third shell program to record the longest string in a text

 shell4.sh this is the shell program to record the sum days of the year

+shell5.sh this is the shell program of a clock